Interruption of study

 You cannot normally interrupt your programme once you have started your examinations.

-If you are considering an interruption of studies you should seek advice from the Student Support and Guidance Team, room 2.091 in the AMBS building.
+If you are considering an interruption of studies you should seek advice from the Student Support and Wellbeing Team.
+We are based in your Student Support Hub on the second floor of AMBS in room 2.091.

 Contact the team at firstname.lastname@example.org